harsh17-bit/Match-Prediction/README.md

 4. Click on the "Predict" button to get the win probability for each team.

 # Features
-The IPL Match Winner Predictoion System offers the following features:
+The Match Predictoion System offers the following features:

 - User-friendly web interface for inputting match details.
 - Prediction of win probability for each team based on historical match data.